Charlotte FC defender dies after boating accident in Florida, officials say

 CHARLOTTE, N.C.
-(WJZY) — Charlotte FC defender Anton Walkes died early Thursday morning after a boat crash in south Florida, the club has confirmed.
+(WJZY/WNCN) — Charlotte FC defender Anton Walkes died early Thursday morning after a boat crash in south Florida, the club has confirmed.

 The incident happened around 3 p.m.
 Wednesday near the Miami Marine Stadium basin, the Florida Fish and Wildlife Conservation Commission said in a news release.